eventmq/eventmq/docs/settings_file.rst

 ======
 Default: [[10, "default"]]

-Comma seperated list of queues to process jobs for with thier weights.
+Comma seperated list of queues to process jobs for with their weights.
 This list must be valid JSON otherwise an error will be thrown.
 Example: ``queues=[[10, "data_process"], [15, "email"]]``.
 With these
 weights and the ``CONCURRENT_JOBS`` setting, you should be able to tune managers